ONSdigital/es-devops-scripts/README.md

 Use 'https://api.algorithmia.com' to create an algorithm in [public Algorithmia](https://algorithmia.com).

+## Jenkins

+The script automatically creates a 'Jenkinsfile' file.

+The configuration is based on the ONS on-network Jenkins installation and thus the agents used are namely according.

+The pipeline is only functional for the build, test and analysis phases.

+Deployment and publishing is currently via Travis CI.

+### Shared Library

+The created Jenkinsfile depends on this [shared library](https://github.com/ONSdigital/es-algo-jenkins-lib).

 ## Configuring Travis CI

+The script automatically creates a '.travis.yml' file which will trigger a build in [ONSdigital Travis CI](https://travis-ci.com/ONSdigital).

 Once your algorithm has been created you will need to add a couple of environment variables to the job in Travis.